pchj/ModelEarth-RealityStream/input/industries/README.md

 [Our Data Pipeline](../../../data-pipeline/) and [NAICS Features Data](../../../data-pipeline/timelines/training/naics/)

-TO DO: Create input-ndustries.py that pulls data for features without saving locally.
+TO DO: Create input-industries.py that pulls data for factors columns without saving locally.

 Pull factors data from [community-timelines repo](../../../community-timelines)